 If you intend on visiting the East Coast, I'd recommend the Freycinet Peninsula (http://www.puretasmania.com.au/default.asp?pID=72).
 Although this area of the coast is popular to tourists, it is with good reason.

 Wineglass bay is a must if you visit Freycinet.
 It takes approximately 45 minutes to walk to the viewpoint from the carpark to look out over Wineglass bay (you may also want to walk to the top of Mt Amos - a couple of hours from the car park - the view is impressive).
 It takes about 30 minutes (one-way) to walk into the bay from the viewpoint.

-You can find more information here: http://www.travelaus.com.au/travel-guides/tasmania/wineglass-bay.asp almost 10 years ago
+You can find more information here: http://www.travelaus.com.au/travel-guides/tasmania/wineglass-bay.asp over 10 years ago

 If flying into Hobart and the weather is nice then I would do Salamanca Market in and around the Hobart port area on Saturday morning - then lunch in one of the cafes in Salamanca Square and then take the Peppermint Bay cruise from the same port area to have a sumptuous dinner down at the Peppermint Bay restaurant down the channel.

 Agree with the other contributors that I would then do the east coast up to Bay of Fries and Cradle if time.

 Here's an itinerary for "good food, good wine, and good accommodation".
 It's not for the budget conscious, but you'll sample some amazing food and wine and get to see some great parts of Tasmania (weather permitting!)

 Day 1.
 Peppermint Bay Cruise and Dinner and Mark IV

 Fly in to Hobart.
 If you fly in early, book a Peppermint Bay cruise for lunch.
 You'll boat down the Derwent river and indulge in some great views of the harbour and city before lunch at Peppermint Bay.